 - Bunny-Ears Lawyer: He never quite manages to pass as fully human (or whatever race he's impersonating).
 But he's probably more adept at whatever's happening than anyone else, even if it involves wearing a piece of celery or comically pulling eggs out of his mouth.

-- The Doctor is still registered as a full-time UNIT staff member, despite clocking in approximately once per decade and avoiding work like the plague generally.
+- The Doctor is still registered as a full-time UNIT staff member, despite clocking in approximately once per decade and generally avoiding work like the plague.

 - Cain and Abel: The Abel to The Master's Cain.
 It's never been confirmed on the show that the two are actual brothers, and the Doctor denies in the revived series - although the Doctor isn't the most reliable source when it comes to his past.
 Even if they're not biologically related, the series makes it clear that they were as close as brothers growing up, so it still counts.